 What Technology Should Body Shops Invest In?

-By Lane Houk | Published June 3, 2026 | Category: Auto Body
+By Lane A. Houk | Published June 3, 2026 | Category: Auto Body

 The body shops winning in 2024 aren't just better at repairs — they're better at technology.
 Here's where to invest for maximum ROI.